Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework

-For each input data $x_i$, the model calculates the matching scores of $x_i$ and every class by taking the dot product of the data representation $h_{\omega}: x_i \rightarrow z_i \in \mathbb{R}^d$ output from the data encoder and the class representations output by the label encoder.
-This way, it calculates the similarity between the representations of input data and classes.
-Then, an activation function is applied to the dot product to get the prediction probabilities of $x_i$ belonging to each class.
-Same as described in Section~\ref{sec:preliminary}, for multi-label classification, the sigmoid function is used and the final prediction is achieved by thresholding the probabilities at 0.5.
-For single-label classification, the softmax function is used and the final prediction is the class with the maximum probabilities.
+\smallsection{Representation Matching} Given an input $x_i$, the model uses the data encoder to generate its representation $f(x_i; \theta)$.
+Then, it takes the dot product of the data representation and every class representation.
+This way, it calculates the similarity between the input data and classes.
+An activation function $\sigma$ is applied to the dot product to get the predicted probabilities of $x_i$: